StefanoAnzolut/business-guide/source/account/deletionperiod.rst

     :class: with-shadow

-- Click the **pen icon** on the right and select the new deletion period from the drop-down menu
+- Click the **pen symbol** on the right and select the new deletion period

 You'll be able to choose between 5, 10, 30, 60 and 90 days.